ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

 image:
 ---

 In this post, I demonstrate how to easily integrate [AWS Connect](https://aws.amazon.com/connect) ("Connect") to any new or existing web application.
+Connect is AWS's managed solution for enabling omnichannel communication capabilities to your organization.
+It provides the ability to fully handle human interactions from a single, streamling user interface including features such as receiving inbound calls, making outbound calls, and having real-time chats.

 If you're at all intimiated by this, don't be.
 AWS has done a fantastic job in making Connect easy to get started with by providing a step-by-step setup process with a healthy set of defaults.
 They built it to be highly configurable and developer friendly by providing Connect-specific SDKs, APIs, and a robust administrator portal that enables no-code workflows and drag-and-drop configuration.

-So what exactly is Connect?
-In short, it's a managed solution that provides omnichannel communication capabilities.
-It includes capabilities such as receiving calls, making calls, real-time chats and the ability to fully handle human interactions from a single user interface.

 If you're experimenting then you'll be glad to hear that Connect is covered by the [AWS free tier](https://aws.amazon.com/connect/pricing#AWS_Free_Tier).
 There's a good amount of free coverage for Connect services.
 You shouldn't receive any charges by just experimenting, but as always, keep a close watch on usage so you can manage any incurred costs.